Lalit-deshmukh07/repo_itproject/Session/Sandrin.md

 **21th May 2026**
 I installed Docker and Docker compose on my windows (host) machine.

-The cloud services used in Germany are AWS which is the most use, Google cloud, Micr
+The cloud services used in Germany are AWS which is the most use, Google cloud, Microsoft Azure on a large scale and on a smaller scale we have Hertzner and IONOS.
+For enterprise connectivity in Cameroon, Connected Networks provides dedicated access to major global platforms like AWS, Azure, and Google Cloud, while Huawei has supported government digitalization through private cloud platforms and Virtual Desktop Infrastructure (VDI) systems.
+MTN Cameroon and ST Digital are the primary local providers of cloud infrastructure and services in Cameroon.
+MTN offers cloud services and ICT/IoT solutions for businesses, leveraging its data centers to address data sovereignty and latency concerns.

+I then discussed the blocking part of our project with the teacher.